mebobby2/book-ms/resources/README.md

 * ```docker-compose rm -f``` - remove all containers (the stop command doesn't remove them)

 ## Upto
-Page 284
+Page 296

-As we can see, both containers are running on
+We can also use memory as a constraint.